25+ Best productivity books

 Who’s it for?
 Everyone who wants bite-sized productivity tips from the top 1% performs in any given field.

 What’s it about?
-Tim Ferris has over 200 podcasts where he interviewed celebrities, athletes, entrepreneurs, and scientists.
+Tim Ferriss has over 200 podcasts where he interviewed celebrities, athletes, entrepreneurs, and scientists.
 This book is a compilation of the best pieces of advice, as well as tips and strategies on how to improve your life and productivity.

 What you’ll learn?
-You’ll learn a lot of interesting stuff, like how to create a real world MBA, tactics for dealing with haters, what books famous people read, what’s the one thing they wish they knew at the start of their careers, and more.
+You’ll learn a lot of interesting stuff, like how to create a real-world MBA, tactics for dealing with haters, what books famous people read, what’s the one thing they wish they knew at the start of their careers, and more.